 Skate Canada CanSkate Program

 CanSkate is Skate Canada’s flagship learn-to-skate program, designed for beginners of all ages.
 When you sign up for CanSkate you will be in a program that focuses on fun, participation and basic skill development.
-You will earn badges and other incentives as you learn fundamental skating skills.
 Lessons are given in a group format and led by an NCCP certified professional coach.
 Professional coaches are assisted by trained Program Assistants.
 Coaches make sessions active using teaching aids, music and a wide variety of activities that create a fun environment and promote learning.
 Skaters earn badges and other incentives and progress at their own rate.
-CanSkate is the feeder program to all other Skate Canada Skating Programs, and is presented by BMO Financial Group, reflecting their commitment to grassroots development.
+CanSkate is the feeder program to all other Skate Canada Skating Programs.

-Canskate introduces young skaters to the fundamentals of skating; GO Forward, Go Backward, STOP, TURN, SPIN & JUMP organized in 6 stages with an optional 7th stage for skaters who want to move onto figure skating.
+Canskate introduces young skaters to the fundamentals of skating; Balance, Control and Agility, organized in 6 stages.
 The lessons are taught in a fun, energetic atmosphere promoting continuous movement to music, with lots of rewards and incentives with our “Skate Canada Certified Professional Coaches” (ratio 10:1) with assistance by our trained Program Assistants.
 Lessons are 45 minutes in duration on Monday & Wednesday at Ladner Leisure Centre and Thursday, Friday or Saturday mornings at South Delta Recreation Centre.
 It is recommended that Skaters register for 2 lessons per week for continual development throughout the year.

 What’s after Canskate?

-Skaters can stay in Canskate to continue to refine their skills or choose to be figure skaters, speed skaters, hockey or ringette players and could also take lessons through our CanPowerskate programs.
-Once Canskaters complete Stage 3 they will be invited to join our Junior Development Program for those skaters that would like to develop as figure skaters and work towards the Skate Canada STARSkate program or our Powerskating Program for hockey and ringette players.
+Skaters can stay in Canskate to continue to refine their skills or choose one of our other programs for figure skaters, hockey or ringette players.
+Once Canskaters complete Stage 3 they may be invited to join our Junior Development Program for those skaters that would like to develop as figure skaters and work towards the Skate Canada STARSkate program or our Powerskating Program for hockey and ringette players.